How do I make a complaint?

-If you are not happy with the local investigation and subsequent response from the Director of Clinical Services, you may request an internal appeal.
+If you are not happy with the local investigation and subsequent response from the Hospital, you may request an internal appeal.
 If you wish to request an internal appeal, you should do so within 6 months of the date of the final written response.
 Your request should be made in writing and directed to the Chief Executive of the Hospital.
-The appeal will be investigated by member of the EMT, previously unconnected with the matter
+The appeal will be investigated by a member of the EMT, previously unconnected with the matter

-If you are dissatisfied with the results of the internal appeal or if the EMT member rejects your complaint under the internal appeal, you have recourse to external adjudication.
+If you are dissatisfied with the outcome of the second stage (internal appeal), you have recourse to external adjudication.
 ISCAS facilitates and provides the secretariat for the third stage of the Code of Practice for Complaints Management.
 In this instance, you would need to write to The Secretariat for the Independent Healthcare Sector Complaints Adjudication Service at:

 Independent Healthcare Sector Complaints Adjudication Service